allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ```

 Again, if everything went well, the `test` success rate should converge to 1 and the mean episode length to a value
 below 4.
-Detailed results are saved under a `metrics` subfolder in the oputput folder.
+Detailed results are saved under a `metrics` subfolder in the output folder.
 The test curves should look similar to

 ![test curves](./minigrid_test.png)